batuhanlel/Student-Information-System/README.md

   2. You can list all students enrolled in a course whose course code is given.
   3. You can list all courses taken by a students whose student ID is given.
   4. You can create a class list for a given course code and it's lecturer ID and save that list in 'CourseCode'_ClassList.txt file.

+  ## Uncompleted Parts
+  - First of all, it is obvious that the code is not the best.
+Implementation should have been done using OOP approach(Dividing code into sub files).
+  - Secondly, deleting function for Students, Courses and Lecturer files are not completed because of the complex dependencies.
+For all three 'delete' function, there is a coded part that I can get to the certain point.
+If you wish to complete any of the functions, you can make a pull request.